yafetsanchez/datalab_ws22/README.md

 ## Exercises

 We will go through the Exercise sheets and solutions together.
-The final assignment sheet and data will be in the [assignment folder](https://github.com/alebot/datalab_ws22/tree/main/assignment) in this repo.
+The final assignment sheet and data will be in the [assignment folder](https://github.com/alebot/datalab_ws22/tree/main/assignment) in this repository.